sandraelekes/pands-project-2020/README.md

 [Elite data science](https://elitedatascience.com/python-seaborn-tutorial) has interesting tutorial on *seaborn* presented on a famous Pokemon cartoon based dataset.

 ***sys*** module represents system-specific parameters and functions and provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 [13]
+Interesting tutorial on *sys* can be found on [Python programming](https://pythonprogramming.net/sys-module-python-3/) and [Data Flair](https://data-flair.training/blogs/python-sys-module/).

 ### **Libraries cheat sheets**